 - Come early during a weekday, not on weekends

 There is nothing better than a view from the top and Jaipur has many hills to choose from.
-Nahagarh Fort provides the best views in the city by far.
-Plus, there’s lot’s of attractions, restaurants and places to grab a drink.
+Nahargarh Fort provides the best views in the city by far.
+Plus, there are lots of attractions, restaurants, and places to grab a drink.

 - I would go for sunrise to get the best lighting and to avoid the heat

-- I personally don’t recommend climbing on the walls for ‘the shot’, plus security will shoo you off anyway – safety is sexy
+- I personally don’t recommend climbing on the walls, plus security will shoo you off anyway – safety is cooler

 - There are platforms that you can stand on that are so much safer and provide the same awesome view!